Read the following thought that many people have had at one time or another. You may have had this thought too!

 DISCUSSION QUESTIONS:

 1. Do you believe that you have the ability to change?
-If so, what is your reason for resisting change when you do?
+If so, what is your reason for resisting change when you find yourself resisting change?

 2. Do you want to improve at things in your life?
 Do you believe that change is required for improving?

-3. Have I resisted change in the past and put my spouse in an awkward position because of my resistance to change?
+3. Have you resisted change in the past and put your spouse in an awkward position because of your resistance to change?
 If so, this is a great reason to be humble and apologize.

 4. In the future, how will I keep myself from believing that I don't need to change?